State Budget Cuts To Hit Unalaska Organizations — City, Clinic, And More

 Unalaska's extension campus is in a similar wait-and-see position.

-As head of both the local campus and Sea Grant program, Melissa Good said that "things very much in the air," but she's "feeling optimistic that we'll still be able to offer classes."
+"Things are very much in the air," said Melissa Good, head of the local campus.
+But she's "feeling optimistic that we'll still be able to offer classes."

 Good is also hoping that her work as a Sea Grant agent — responding to distressed marine mammals, monitoring the local environment, and teaching science in regional communities — "will not see too much change."